dado3212/hitman-hash-reversal/README.md

 * TEXT
   From reverse MATI dependency, futzing, and wordlists.
 * VIDB
-  From hex_strings, missing extension. <- should do easily searchable
+  From hex_strings, missing extension (also from TEMP -> TBLU dependency). <- should do easily searchable
 * VTXD
   From reverse TEMP hex_strings.
 Need to fix up large brick extraction before we can verify this.
 * WBNK
   Wordlists, based on reverse dependencies. <- should take an updated cracking look at the last one
 * WWEM
   From reverse WWEV hex_strings, and wordlists. <- should take an updated cracking look at this, and verify inverse for all others

 More broadly, can we check any JSON/ORES/REPO strings with 'assembly' in them and see if they match a known name?